-For example, this year listing prices for homes in Virginia were lowest in January.
+In recent years, listing prices for homes in Virginia have been lowest in January.
 On average, homes were $43,834 less expensive.
 While in November — the month with the highest prices — the listing prices were $36,096 more than the annual average.

 8.7% lower than average